Bryanhalambeck/expense-analysis/README.md

 ### ✅ Step-by-Step Analysis Workflow

-1. **Targeted Subset**
+**Targeted Subset**
- → Focus only on Sales department’s Office Supplies transactions.
+Focus only on Sales department’s Office Supplies transactions.

-2. **Employee-Level Analysis**
+**Employee-Level Analysis**
- → Sum each employee’s spend in this category.
+Sum each employee’s spend in this category.
 → Flag z-scores > 1.0 to catch above-average behavior.

-3. **Vendor-Level Analysis**
+**Vendor-Level Analysis**
- → Same logic applied to vendors.
+Apply same logic to vendors.
 → Flag z-scores > 1.5 to catch overreliance.

-4. **Monthly Spend Trends**
+**Monthly Spend Trends**
- → Group spending by month to detect seasonal or unusual spikes.
+Group spending by month to detect seasonal or unusual spikes.

-5. **Transaction-Level Outliers**
+**Transaction-Level Outliers**
- → Calculate z-scores for each individual transaction.
+Calculate z-scores for each individual transaction.
 → Flag z > 1.5 to catch standout anomalies.
 📝 *Note: Z-score thresholds vary slightly to avoid false positives.*

-6. **Policy Checks – Timing Flags**
+**Policy Checks – Timing Flags**
- → Flag any purchases made on weekends or U.S. holidays.
+Flag any purchases made on weekends or U.S. holidays.

-7. **Employee % Share Chart**
+**Employee % Share Chart**
- → Show each employee’s % of total category spend.
+Show each employee’s % of total category spend.
 → Compare against a fair split (≈16.7%) to spot imbalances.

-8. **Vendor Breakdown Pie Chart**
+**Vendor Breakdown Pie Chart**
- → Visualize vendor concentration — who got the most business?
+Visualize vendor concentration — who got the most business?

-9. **Transaction Strip Plot**
+**Transaction Strip Plot**
- → Show every transaction by employee to spot extremes or clusters.
+Show every transaction by employee to spot extremes or clusters.

 ---

 ### 🎯 Why It Matters

-By narrowing the lens to one department and category, this workflow enables the finance team to:
+This department-level workflow enables the finance team to:

-- Detect fairness or policy violations
+✅ Detect fairness or policy violations
-- Identify vendor overuse or odd timing behavior
+✅ Identify vendor overuse or odd timing behavior
-- Flag single transactions that skew totals disproportionately
+✅ Flag single transactions that skew totals disproportionately

-This type of department-level investigation supports smarter audits, tighter controls, and cleaner, more transparent budgets.
+This type of targeted analysis supports smarter audits, tighter controls, and cleaner, more transparent budgets.

 ⸻